jedimatt42/tipi/INSTALL.md

 # Setting up...

-## If using the SD-Card image the following has already been performed.
+## If using the SD-Card image the steps in this document have already been performed.

 SD Card image is available for download: